mqq-marek/ProjectEuler-254/README.md

 We need to find cheaper method for finding g(i).

-So instead of generate successive n, lets try for given i generate successive f_values with sum of digits equals i.
+So instead of generate successive n, let try for given i generate successive f_values with sum of digits equals i.

-Next we need to built reverse f function which from f_value gives us n.
+Next we need to build reverse f function which from f_value gives us n.
 We know that n  contains
 some digits from:
 - PREFIX: 122333444455555666666777777788888888 and